Skip to content

 Concept

-The exhibition “呼応する / Koō-suru” brings together five artists from China, Japan, Iceland and Tunisia inviting a profound meditation on the question: what does it mean to truly receive from another?.
-The exhibition subverts the conventional museum experience, where the visitors often stand apart, merely observing, casting themselves as distant arbiters over the art.
+The exhibition “呼応する / Koō-suru” brings together five artists inviting a profound meditation on our embodied relationship to art, where each work becomes a vessel for resonance rather than an object of contemplation.
+The exhibition subverts the conventional museum experience, where the visual perception often dominates, and viewers tend to cast themselves as distant arbiters over the art.
 Instead, it calls upon us to look beyond the surface, questioning and challenging the dominance of sight and awakening the possibility of a more visceral, intimate connection.

 Related Programs:

-The opening reception will showcase the electronic music composer Þorsteinn Eyfjörð Þórarinsson from Iceland.
+The sound performance will be presented by the electronic music composer Þorsteinn Eyfjörð Þórarinsson from Iceland.
 With an interest in spatial resonance and the interplay between humans and the natural environment, his performance explores the manipulation of acoustic sensations and the temporal intricacies of auditory memory.
 Attendees will experience a unique form of « koō-suru » that complements the exhibited works and enriches the overall ambiance of the exhibition.

 Artist Talk|Featuring Maki Ueda, Sunna Svavarsdóttir